fevieira27/MoveToBeActive/README.md

 - [X] Added support for ForeRunner 645 Music.

 **3.1.0** (Coming Soon)
+- [X] Added new option in Layout settings for each 5 min tickmarks to follow the selected accent color.
+- [X] Changed notification icon to grey when there are no notifications pending.
 - [X] Fixed unlikely case of location name wrapping to a second row on Fenix 6 series watches.
 Now using truncate when name is too big.
-- [X] Changed notification icon to light grey (same as hashmarks) when the selected accent color is white and there are no notifications pending.
-(MIP displays only)
+- [X] Fixed battery icon that was too big on Venu Sq watches.

 **3.2.0** (Coming Soon)
 - [ ] Seconds data field to update every second (1Hz) even when display is on low-power mode (MIP displays only).

 **4.0.0** (?)
 - [ ] Add new data fields applicable for System 5 Garmin update (VO2MAX, Body Battery, Sunrise, Sunset, Recovery Time)

-**5.0.0** (?)
-- [ ] Create layout option for different hashmark types based on the Vivomove Luxe series.

 ## Watchface examples: